 Answer: Unfortunately we do not allow people to go into our nursery or kennel facility.
 We have several different mom and dads, so bringing them all to be viewed can be quite hectic.

 Question .
 How many times should you feed your puppy a day?

 Answer: Leave the food and water out at all times for the first 2-3 weeks, then after you may decide on a regular feeding schedule.

 Question .
 Are your puppies registered with any Kennel Clubs?

-Answer: No, our parents are all registered with AKC, CKC, UKC, and ACA as we only do first generation breeding's this insures less congenital problems with their offspring.
+Answer: No, our parents are all registered with AKC, CKC, UKC, and ACA as we only do first generation breeding's to insure less congenital problems with their offspring.